Documents to download

 Intimidation of candidates

-There has been increasing concern about the intimidation and threats received by elected representatives and candidates.
+There has been increasing concern for some time.
 In October 2019, the Joint Committee on Human Rights published a report, Democracy, freedom of expression and freedom of association: Threats to MPs.
 It drew attention to the ongoing threats to MPs and people standing for office.

 Disqualification orders